Sunday Reset Ritual for Mental Health: How to Stop Sunday Anxiety and Prevent Burnout

 🎨 Step 4: Design Your Week Based on Energy, Not Obligation

 Experts note that people often experience Sunday anxiety because they’re unsure how the week ahead will unfold, and creating a weekly outline helps clarify expectations and reduce dread.
-Most burnout doesn’t come from doing too much.
-It comes from doing too much on the wrong days.
+Burnout does not always come from doing too much.
+Often, it comes from asking too much of yourself at the wrong times.

 Try energy mapping: